hazelcast/hazelcast-jet/site/docs/operations/gc-concerns.md

 none of its garbage collectors are a match for the offerings of JDK 11, which is the current version with Oracle's Long-Term Support (LTS).

-## The G1 Collector is Great for Most Worlkoads
+## The G1 Collector is Great for Most Workloads

 For batch workloads, as well as streaming workloads that can tolerate occasional latency spikes of 2-3 seconds, the G1 collector is the best